kptdev/kpt/docs/ROADMAP.md

 demand from users to support other storage options beyond git(e.g., OCI).
 We will be spending time understanding the use-cases and need for this project.
 [Tracking issue](https://github.com/GoogleContainerTools/kpt/issues/2300).

-## Release notes
-Please refer to the [release notes] page for more information about the latest features.

-## Upgrading from previous version of kpt.
-There are a number of breaking changes that had to be done to clean up the CLI and the data format for kpt.
-Please visit the [migration guide] for migrating your existing kpt content if you are using v0.X.Y versions of kpt.

 ## Feedback channels:
 1. File a [new issue] on Github, but please search first.
 1. kpt-users@googlegroups.com

 [new issue]: https://github.com/GoogleContainerTools/kpt/issues/new/choose
 [declarative function execution]: https://kpt.dev/book/04-using-functions/01-declarative-function-execution